Humanscale's Horizon™ LED Task Light to Appear at IH + HS

 Striking Task Light Offers Seven Levels of Adjustable Illumination

-NEW YORK — Humanscale will showcase Horizon, the first innovative task light to utilize groundbreaking Thin Film LED Technology, at the International Home + Housewares Show (IH + HS), March 10-13, 2012 in Chicago, Ill.
+NEW YORK — Humanscale will showcase the Horizon LED task light, the first innovative task light to utilize groundbreaking Thin Film LED Technology, at the International Home + Housewares Show (IH + HS), March 10-13, 2012 in Chicago, Ill.
 Created by award-winning designers Peter Stathis and Michael McCoy, the sleek, high-performing Horizon LED task light pairs advanced LED technology with visually striking aesthetics to satisfy the focused lighting needs of nearly any environment.

-Offering brilliant color and excellent light distribution in a slender profile, Horizon overcomes the weaknesses of most conventional LED task lights.
-Floating a radically thin sheet of light above the desktop, Horizon’s technology uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light.
+Offering brilliant color and excellent light distribution in a slender profile, the Horizon LED task light overcomes the weaknesses of most conventional LED task lights.
+Floating a radically thin sheet of light above the desktop, its technology uses a number of high-intensity micro LEDs that surround several layers of polycarbonate and optical films to create an ultra-wide footprint of warm, glare-free light.

-Horizon’s built-in dimmer control offers seven levels of adjustable illumination, allowing users to customize light intensity according to each task and to individual preferences.
-The spherical joints in Horizon’s head and base facilitate smooth, fluid and near-effortless positioning.
+Its built-in dimmer control offers seven levels of adjustable illumination, allowing users to customize light intensity according to each task and to individual preferences.
+The spherical joints in its head and base facilitate smooth, fluid and near-effortless positioning.
 The lamp’s head offers a full range of adjustability in all directions and variable height control for exact positioning.

 According to research at Cornell University, eyestrain is the top health-related complaint among office workers.
 Research by Brusking/Goldring shows that up to 80% of office workers experience at least one negative effect from poor lighting and 75% want more lighting control.
 By supplying the right amount of adjustable illumination for each user, task lights improve employee wellness and productivity, while reducing glare and computer vision syndrome—a condition causing eyestrain, eye fatigue, dry eyes, light sensitivity, blurred vision and headaches.

-Engineered for incredible efficiency and hassle-free operation over its life span, Horizon consumes only nine watts of power and is rated for up to 50,000 hours of use, equal to 25 years in most single-shift work environments.
+Engineered for incredible efficiency and hassle-free operation over its life span, the Horizon LED task lightconsumes only nine watts of power and is rated for up to 50,000 hours of use, equal to 25 years in most single-shift work environments.
 Built for sustainability, its advanced design dramatically minimizes the number of components and simplifies disassembly—making it one of the most environmentally friendly task lights available.

 About the Designers: